-SARA currently operates from five bases, at Newport, Chepstow (Beachley), Sharpness, Tewkesbury and Kidderminster (Wyre Forest).
-Typical incidents involve boats or persons in difficulty on one of the rivers SARA cover, but also searches for missing persons, animal rescue and flood relief are also becoming common.
+SARA currently operates from six bases (‘Rescue Stations’), at Newport, Chepstow (Beachley), Sharpness, Tewkesbury, Upton-upon-Severn and Kidderminster (Wyre Forest).
+Typical incidents involve boats or persons in difficulty on one of the rivers SARA cover and searches for missing persons.

 SARA is a member of Mountain Rescue England & Wales.
 SARA is also a Royal Yachting Association (RYA) and a Rescue3Europe teaching centre, with its own instructors able to train and certify crew members.

 The membership of the organisation is made up entirely from volunteers, with no paid staff.
 As a registered charity, all funding is raised by way of donations, grants and other fundraisining.